-Linen is a fibre composite obtained from the bast of Linum usitatissimum (flax) and is composed of about 70% cellulose.
+Linen is a composite fibre obtained from the bast of Linum usitatissimum (flax) and 70% of it is cellulose.

 Like all bast fibres, linen has an average length of elementary fibres ranging from 20 to 30 mm, and its fineness is around 20 to 30 microns, the fibre has a polygonal cross section.

 The number of fibres present in the bark of a single plant can vary from 20 to 50.